NaturailyShopify/Naturaily-netlify/_posts/2015-11-02-buying-software-development-services-is-a-skill.md

 ---
-title: Buying software development services is a skill
+title: Buying Software Development Services Is a Skill
 description: >-
   Let's debunk some of the myths, that you probably believe, regarding buying software development services, shall we?